DSI-HUG/ngx-schematics-utilities/README.md

 ## Getting started

-This library provide a large set of utilities that can be used while developing a schematic.
+This library provide a large set of utilities that can be used while developing a schematic for Angular.

 👉 Learn about it on the [docs site][docs-site].